 On top of the considerations of child care building design and furniture and decorations, keeping your center well-stocked with child care supplies and equipment is essential to a well-functioning center.
 By “supplies,” we mean the things you’ll need to buy other than furnishings and fixtures to keep your center running: books, craft supplies, cleaning supplies, toys and so on.

 When making purchases, consider the quality and appropriateness of the materials to your center.
 All your supplies should be high-quality so they will endure wear and tear without breaking or posing hazards.
 Materials for children should be age-appropriate and interesting or attractive to kids.
 Finally, make sure your supplies are well-maintained and in good working order with regular inspections — anything worn out should be replaced.

-100 Must-Have Child Care Center Materials
+100 Must-Have Child Care Center Supplies

-Safety supplies consist of everything you need to keep your center and the kids in it safe and healthy.
+Safety supplies consist of everything you need to keep your daycare center and the kids in it safe and healthy.
 Consider fire safety, first aid and medical emergencies, carbon monoxide, falling/stair safety, building security, room security and outdoor play safety when acquiring supplies.